sencha/ext-react/README.md

-If you're using Babel, we recommend adding `@extjs/reactor-babel-plugin` to your .babelrc.
-The `reactor-babel-plugin` require module compilation to be turned off.
+If you're using Babel, we recommend adding `@sencha/ext-react-babel-plugin` to your .babelrc.
+The `ext-react-babel-plugin` require module compilation to be turned off.
 For example:

 ```javascript
 {